 Expanded Discovery Garden

-More than tripling the size of the existing garden, the expanded Discovery Garden will comfortably accommodate the next generation of naturalists and inspire them with exciting new experiences and activities.
-Maintaining its original focus on very young children (ages 3 to 6), the new garden will also broaden its offerings to engage young people to age 12.
+Four times the size of the existing garden, the expanded Discovery Garden comfortably accommodates the next generation of naturalists and inspires them with exciting new experiences and activities.
+Maintaining its original focus on very young children (ages 3 to 6), the new garden has also broadened its offerings to engage young people to age 12.

 A Closer Look at the Discovery Garden

-The largest area in the new Discovery Garden, the woodland will include both deciduous and evergreen forest environments.
-Raised boardwalks and platforms will allow children to explore the habitat from a variety of vantage points.
+The largest area in the new Discovery Garden, the woodland, includes both deciduous and evergreen forest environments.
+Raised boardwalks and platforms allow children to explore the habitat from a variety of vantage points.

-This gardening area will be dedicated to the cultivation of flowers, fruits, and vegetables and offer visitors hands-on scientific encounters with the natural world as they sow, tend, and harvest plants that relate to their own lives.
+This gardening area is dedicated to the cultivation of flowers, fruits, and vegetables and offer visitors hands-on scientific encounters with the natural world as they sow, tend, and harvest plants that relate to their own lives.